3.

 Number of blades

-The required camber of flow is a function of the Camber of profile cascade pitch or the number of blades, where the ratio between the length of the chord and the pitch of the profile cascade is referred to as the Density of profile cascade, see Formula 6.
+The required camber of flow is a function of the camber, of pitch, of chord respectively the number of blades, where the ratio between the length of the chord and the pitch of the profile cascade is referred to as a density of profile cascade, see Formula 6.

 Density of profile cascade